-Worm Castings will enrich any soil and enable plants to grow faster, healthier and produce more fruit.
+Worm Castings will enrich any soil [even sand] and enable plants to grow faster, healthier and produce more fruit.
 You can see the difference in days.
 It’s remarkable.

 How to Use Worm Castings

-First aerate or loosen the soil in the area you would like to fertilize like the garden or around trees.
+Optimal Method: First aerate or loosen the soil in the area you would like to fertilize like the garden or around trees.
 Mix/till the soil with as much castings as you like.
 When the soil is aerated or tilled, it’s easier for the nutrients in worm castings to penetrate the soil when watered.
 Plant roots will be able to absorb the fertilizer faster and easier when using this fertilizing method.
 Mixing the soil with castings will also preserve moisture, prevent compaction and promote aeration.

 How to Store Worm Castings

-The cardinal rule of storing worm castings is to never let it dry out.
-Keep it moist in a container with a lid or in a plastic or burlap bag .
+The cardinal rule of storing worm castings is…don’t let it get moldy from too much moisture.
+Keep it dry in a container with a lid or in a plastic or burlap bag .
 Store it in a dry location.

 Where to Buy Worm Castings